View our EdD Early Childhood specialization completion requirements

 Alissa F. Hebert-Wallace earned her Doctor of Social Work degree from Simmons University, the first clinical school of social work in the United States, in August of 2023.
-She is new to her role as contributing faculty in the MSW program in the Barbara Solomon School of Social Work at Walden University.
+She is enjoying her role as contributing faculty in the MSW program in the Barbara Solomon School of Social Work at Walden University.
 Professionally, Dr. Hebert-Wallace has worked in a variety of behavioral health settings as a clinician and as an administrator.
 She has developed and implemented several programs, including a life skills program for differently abled teens and adults and a psychiatric residential treatment program for adolescent males.
 She also provides supervision for licensure as a board-approved clinical supervisor.
 Dr. Hebert-Wallace specializes in trauma-focused care and compassion fatigue, and has delivered a number of presentations on each.
-Her private practice specializes in veterinary social work, where she focuses on grief and bereavement following companion animal loss and compassion fatigue in veterinary professionals.
+Her private practice specializes in veterinary social work, where she focuses on grief and bereavement following companion animal loss and intentional wellness/compassion fatigue in veterinary professionals.

 BS, Nicholls State University